varletjs/varlet/packages/varlet-ui/docs/home.en-US.md

 ### Intro

-Varlet is a Material design mobile component library developed based on `Vue3`, developed and maintained by `varletjs` team.
+Varlet is a Material design mobile component library developed based on `Vue3`, developed and maintained by `varletjs` community team.

 ### Features